- DMS 5129

 - Organizational Behaviour

-Dr. Lapierre teaches at the graduate and undergraduate levels.
-He is committed to providing his students with the knowledge and motivation to take responsibility for their well-being and career development, and that of their future employees.
-The University of Ottawa awarded him an Excellence in Education Prize for demonstrating outstanding teaching while maintaining a solid research program.
+Dr. Lapierre is also a passionate and committed teacher.
+The University of Ottawa awarded him an Excellence in Education Prize for demonstrating outstanding teaching while maintaining a solid program of research.

 Publications during the last 7 years